 Fire, smoke, fumes, dust, falling and burning trees, rolling large rocks and logs, loss of clear vision due to heavy smoke, bee stings, poison ivy and other poisonous vegetations are all potential hazards.
 Employee will be required to work outside in all weather conditions.

-19. List the names and classification titles of classified employees whom you immediately supervise or oversee on a full-time, on-going basis.
-(If more than 10, list only classification titles and the number of employees in each classification.)
+19. List the names and position code descriptions of each classified employee whom this position immediately supervises or oversees on a full-time, on-going basis.